GrantStreetGroup/Email-SendGrid-V3/README.md

 ### $self->set\_section($key, $value);

 Sets one new substitution section for this message.
-Each occurence of $key in each body part will be replaced with $value prior to personalization substitutions (if any).
+Each occurrence of $key in each body part will be replaced with $value prior to personalization substitutions (if any).